integr8ly/cloud-resource-operator/README.md

 The [Makefile](Makefile) automates the creation and tagging of these images, but some of the variables should be adjusted first:
 * `VERSION`: this should be set to the value for your development release - in this example we have set it to `10.0.0`
-* `PREVIOUS_OPERATOR_VERSIONS`: this variable determines which bundles to include in the index.
-As we do not plan to upgrade to this version it can be set to an empty string
 * `IMAGE_ORG`: this should be set to the quay organisation where the images will be pushed
 * `UPGRADE`: set to `false` as this version will not replace a previous version